P-p-H-d/mlib/README.md

 A R-B Tree is a tree where all elements are also totally ordered, and the worst-case of any operation is in logarithm of the number of elements in the tree.
-The current implementation is [RED-BLACK TREE](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) which provides performance guarante for both insertion and lockup operations.
+The current implementation is [RED-BLACK TREE](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) which provides performance guarantee for both insertion and lockup operations.
 It has not to be confused with a [B-TREE](https://en.wikipedia.org/wiki/B-tree).

 #### RBTREE\_DEF(name, type[, oplist])